ibm-cloud-architecture/vaccine-solution-main/README.md

 ## The solution repositories

+Two main use cases are supported by this solution: cold chain monitoring, and optimized order management.

+1. Optimized order management:

-* [Order manager microservice](https://github.com/ibm-cloud-architecture/vaccine-order-mgr): Expose API to manage vaccine order.
-Based on Appsody Quarkus stack with reactive programming implementation.
-Consume messages on the orders topic.
+  * [Order manager microservice](https://github.com/ibm-cloud-architecture/vaccine-order-mgr-pg): Exposes API to manage vaccine order.
+Based on Quarkus, Hibernate Panache ORM, Postgresql, Debezium outbox, reactive messaging.
+  *

 * [Reefer IoT simulator](https://github.com/ibm-cloud-architecture/vaccine-reefer-simulator): A python service to simulate sending sensor telemetries to Kafka, with exposed API to control the simulation and the demonstration for anomaly detection and cold chain temperature monitoring.

 ## Building this booklet locally